 Nextramon uses Timex 2068 hires mode for a 64-column display.
 It supports the Alphacom and ZX printers, and possibly other printers which are compatible with NextBASIC.
-Once again, I recommend you run this with your Next accelerated to 24 MHz as it's written in BASIC and so quite slow at the original Spectrum clock rate.

 The first couple of PROCs are at the start of the program for speed, though they don't use any GO TO or GO SUB instructions.
-PROC CopyBlock calls the subsequent GetSector repeatedly to read each sector of a file inside the disc image into the 510 byte string g$ so it can be displayed (if it's ASCII - expect errors if it contains undisplayable characters interpreted by PRINT as ZX BASIC control codes) and copied to the output file (in any case).
+PROC CopyBlock calls the subsequent GetSector repeatedly to read each sector of a file inside the disc image into the 510 byte string G$ so it can be displayed (if it's ASCII - expect errors if it contains undisplayable characters interpreted by PRINT as ZX BASIC control codes) and copied to the output file (in any case).
 MGT sectors are the standard 512 bytes long but the last two characters are not file data but the track and sector number of the following chunk of file data.
 Track numbers over 127 refer to the second side of the disc (for disks of over 400K) and a pair of zeros mark the end of the file.

-Right after that, PROC UPPER$ has standard ZX BASIC internals and just converts its argument into a string with UPPER-CASE characters in place of any lower-case ones.
+PROC UPPER$ has standard ZX BASIC internals and just converts its argument into a string with UPPER-CASE characters in place of any lower-case ones.
 To make a similar PROC LOWER$, substitute "Z" and "A" for "z" and "a" in line 2665 and add rather than subtract 32 in the next line.

 Sinclair allocated space for details of a file, such as array names, code addresses or BASIC variable offsets, in the tape header or microdrive directory but Amstrad's CP/M adaptation for the Plus Three scrapped that approach and introduced a 128 byte data block at the start of every ZX-standard file - DATA arrays, programs and variables, CODE or SCREEN$.
 It's mostly empty but 128 is the original CP/M sector size so the minimum amount of data it's easy to skip over in a CP/M file.
 But this does mean there's an extra byte, at offset 13 in the data prefix, for files more than 64K long, which Sinclair didn't consider.
 The PROC SetHead creates an Amstrad-style header, also required for ZX files in ZXNextOS, and copies in the filetype and up to three words of ZX file details, as documented in the Sinclair manuals.

 For speed, PROC ReadDir uses the dot command .extract to read entire 5K tracks of disc data into memory in one statement.
-It then calls PROC UnPack to decode each 256 byte disc directory entry, most of which is a bitmap identifying the sectors allocated to the file, though not their order.
+It ten calls PROC UnPack to decode each 256 byte disc directory entry, most of which is a bitmap identifying the sectors allocated to the file, though not their order.
 UnPack extracts vital parts of the directory data into seven BASIC arrays, with one entry per file in each array.
 PROC SortDir then sorts the names in f$ and corresponding elements in the arrays a(), b(), s(), t(), x() and z() into ascending alphabetical order, using a Shell sort, which is much faster than a slightly simpler bubblesort but doesn't require recursion, which is still problematic in Next BASIC.
-This nicely structured PROC (apart from the hard-wired array names it uses) fell foul of a new BASIC bug in the day 0 update so one of the REPEAT loops has had to be commented out and replaced with an olde-worlde IF test and pair of GO TOs; various other failed workarounds are commented out.
-The same bug and mitigation appears in PROC SelectFile.
+This nicely structured PROC (apart from the hard-wired array names it uses) fell foul of a new BASIC bug in the day 0 update so one of the REPEAT loops has had to be commented out and replaced with an olde-worlde IF test and pair of GO TOs; various workarounds are commented out.
+The same bug and workaround appears in PROC SelectFile.

 PROC UnPack can identify and label 20 file types, including the four standard ZX ones and extensions added by SAM, UniDOS and BetaDOS.
 It strips off the 'hidden' and 'protected' flags in the MGT directory and sets limit to the number of files found, to speed up the sorting.
 Various diagnostic and test routines appear from line 3000 in the listing.
 These include StrTest for the string peeks and pokes, WordTest for the 16-bit ones, MDevTest for the memory channel and - probably the most useful - PROC GetHead which opens any file and looks for a Plus3DOS header at the start and extracts and displays key information from it, if found.